 But, let's not fool ourselves - price matters, too!
 Here is a short overview of their pricing to evaluate which ones fit your budget:

-Now, let's take a deep dive into every app to see how it would fit into your team.
+Now, let's take a deep dive into every group communication app to see how it would fit into your team.

 This workplace communication platform is designed as a messaging-first app that allows users to communicate in teams, channels, discussions, and direct messages.
 It also supports voice messages and video calls - provided by Jitsi and Pexip, but integrated within Rocket.Chat.